Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "No. Thank you."

 Wow.
 Amanda was about as entertainable as a brick wall.
-"Okay...You don't mind if I have one, do you?"
+"Okay...
+You don't mind if I have one, do you?"

 Amanda sighed. "...It's your house."